Puerto Rico militant freed from custody after 36 years

 Puerto Rico has been under U.S. jurisdiction since 1898, and its people have been U.S. citizens since 1917.
 The island is home to numerous military veterans, yet Puerto Ricans can’t vote for president, and their representative in Congress can’t vote either.
 They pay Social Security and Medicare payroll taxes but not federal income tax.

-A campaign to free the Puerto Rican independence figure over the years has drawn support from Pope Francis, former President Jimmy Carter and “Hamilton” creator Lin-Manuel Miranda.
+A campaign to free the Puerto Rican independence figure over the years has drawn support from Pope Francis, former President Jimmy Carter and Lin-Manuel Miranda, creator of the American musical “Hamilton.”

 “He has his champions and his critics, but this much is true: He served a lifetime in prison, including 12 years in solitary confinement.
 Don Oscar will spend his twilight years on the island for which he sought independence, and this feels fitting,” Miranda said in an email, referring to Lopez with the Spanish honorific of “don.”